tmr232/Sark/plugins/README.rst

 Filename: :code:`function_strings.py`

 Hotkey: :code:`Alt + 9`
+Hotkey: :code:`Ctrl + Alt + 9`

-Quickly see all strings referenced by the current function.
+Quickly see all strings referenced by the current function or highlighted function.

 Usage
 -----